Mål og innhald

 - All instruction is obligatory; absence of more than 20% leads to loss of right to take the exam.

-- 4-5 short reading responses spaced throughout the semester (200-300 words each) to be turned in before the lectures associated with those readings (godkjent/ikke godkjent)
+- 4-5 short reading responses spaced throughout the semester (200-300 words each) to be turned in before the lectures associated with those readings.

-- One end-of-semester presentation related to student¿s term paper (godkjent/ikke godkjent)
+- One end-of-semester presentation related to student's term paper.

-- In order to pass the course, both assignments must be completed with a passing grade
+In order to pass the course, both assignments must be completed with a passing grade.
+The mid-term and final papers will be written in English.

-Approx. 800 pages of core pensum, as well as audiovisual examples as course readings, with an additional 200 pages, chosen by the student in consultation with the teacher, related to student¿s final research paper.
+Approx. 800 pages of core curriculum, as well as audiovisual examples as course readings, with an additional 200 pages, chosen by the student in consultation with the teacher, related to student's final research paper.

 Eksamensdel: Mappedel 1